-Under the provision of its Funding Agreement, NHMRC requires all those in receipt of NHMRC funds who are involved with the care and use of non-human primates to comply with these guidelines.
+Under the provision of its Funding Agreement, National Health and Medical Research Council (NHMRC) requires all those in receipt of NHMRC funds who are involved with the care and use of non-human primates to comply with these guidelines.

 Development of the Guidelines

-The Principles and guidelines for the care and use of non-human primates for scientific purposes is a revision of NHMRC’s Policy on the care and use of non-human primates for scientific purposes 2003 (the Policy).
-The revision of the Policy was overseen by NHMRC’s Animal Welfare Committee with advice from the Non-Human Primate Policy Revision Working Committee (Working Committee) established under Section 39 of the National Health and Medical Research Council Act 1992.
-Membership of the Working Committee included representatives from the Animal Welfare Committee, veterinarians, members with expertise in the ethical review of the care and use of non-human primates, animal welfare representatives, members with an understanding of community attitudes to the care and use of animals for scientific purposes, and representatives from the national non-human primate colonies to provide relevant species-specific advice.
+The Principles and guidelines for the care and use of non-human primates for scientific purposes (the Guidelines) is a revision of NHMRC's Policy on the care and use of non-human primates for scientific purposes 2003 (the 2003 Policy).
+The revision of the 2003 Policy was overseen by NHMRC's Animal Welfare Committee with advice from a working committee, established under Section 39 of the National Health and Medical Research Council Act 1992.
+Membership of the working committee included representatives from the Animal Welfare Committee, veterinarians, members with expertise in the ethical review of the care and use of non-human primates, animal welfare representatives, members with an understanding of community attitudes to the care and use of animals for scientific purposes, and representatives from the national non-human primate colonies to provide relevant species-specific advice.

 - Updating to accord with current best practice and to ensure consistency with the Australian code for the care and use of animals for scientific purposes, 2013.1